-After many years of thinking about it, I finally decided to make the trip to Fort Stevens State Park.
-I spent three full days camping in the very popular park located on the grounds of the former military installation in Hammond, Oregon.
+I just returned from another trip to Fort Stevens State Park.
+I spent five days camping in the very popular park located on the grounds of the former military installation in Hammond, Oregon.
 If you plan to make the trip, book well in advance - it fills up quickly.

 Who is Fort Stevens Named After?